NordicSemiconductor/IOS-nRF-Mesh-Library/Library/Documentation.docc/Exporting.md

 ranges, disallowing the guest to provision more devices.

 After the guest moves out, the keys can be changed or removed from the devices.

+## What's next

+We're done with the basics.
+If you want to learn about Device Firmware Update over mesh, check out <doc:DFU>.